On the phase aberration estimation using common mid-angle correlations

 Several conclusions can be drawn from the expression of $\sigma^2_\phi$ in~\eqref{eq:VarPhi_Final}.
 First, the variance of correlation-phase measurements scales as $1/N$, where $N = L/\bar{\sigma}_\text{A}$ is the number of resolution cells within the correlation kernel.
-This is consistent with Sec.~\ref{sec:ensavg}: if tissue is spatially ergodic, each resolution cell acts as an independent realization of disorder, so the correlation integral approximates the ensemble average.
+This is consistent with Section~\ref{sec:ensavg}: if tissue is spatially ergodic, each resolution cell acts as an independent realization of disorder, so the correlation integral approximates the ensemble average.
 As $N$ increases, correlation phases more closely match their expected value.

 For a fixed $L$, the number of resolution cells increases when $\bar{\sigma}_\text{A}$ decreases.
-This is the average width of the PSF along the mid-angle direction $\kvec_\text{m}$:

 The PSF becomes narrower when the emitted signals have a larger bandwidth ($\propto 1/\sigma$) and data is acquired with a smaller angle difference $\varphi_{\text{d},i}$.
-As a result of the latter, phase estimates are noisier for larger $\varphi_{\text{d},i}$ values, an effect that can be observed in~\cite{Salemi23} (e.g., see their Fig. 2).
+As a result, phase estimates are noisier for larger $\varphi_{\text{d},i}$, an effect observed in~\cite{Salemi23} (see their Fig. 2).

 While the dependence on $N$ is largely intuitive and has been discussed previously~\cite{lambert_reflection_2020, stahli2019forward}, our result in~\eqref{eq:VarPhi_Final} reveals that aberrations directly affect the correlation-phase variance.
 Aberrations appear through the term $B^2_0$, which measures the intensity at the location where correlation phases are extracted (Fig.~\ref{fig:VarianceModel}(a)).
 Essentially, $B^2_0$ quantifies the degree of coherence between the reconstructed images, and the phase variance scales with the relative loss of coherence, expressed as $B^{-2}_0 - 1 = (1-B^2_0)/B^2_0$.
-As shown in Appendix~\ref{appendix2}, $B^2_0$ decreases with $|\phi|$; thus, the phase variance grows with the magnitude of the phases themselves.
+As shown in~\eqref{eq:B0_main}, $B^2_0$ decreases with $|\phi|$; thus, the phase variance grows with the magnitude of the phases themselves.
 The stronger the aberrations, the larger the shift between reconstructed echoes and the lower the peak intensity $B^2_0$ (Fig.~\ref{fig:VarianceModel}(a)), ultimately leading to a larger uncertainty in phase estimation (Fig.~\ref{fig:VarianceModel}(b)).
 If the magnitude of unwrapped phases is small relative to ${\sigma\omega_c}$ (i.e., the inverse of the fractional bandwidth), the variance becomes linearly related to $\langle\phi\rangle^2$: